ClermontDigital/RecipeCards/README.md

 ```

 ### Method 4: Options Flow (Add via Settings)
 From the integration entry row, click Configure.
-You’ll get a menu similar to Local Tuya:
+You’ll see a menu:
-- Add new recipe: opens a full recipe form and saves to this section
+- Add new recipe — opens a full recipe form and saves to this section
-- Edit existing recipe: select a recipe then update it
+- Edit existing recipe — select a recipe, then update it
-- Delete recipe: select a recipe to remove it
+- Delete recipe — select a recipe to remove it
-- Rename this section: change the section’s title shown in the UI
+- Rename this section — change the section title
-Repeat Add to add multiple recipes under the same section.
+Repeat Add to create multiple recipes under the same section.

 ## Troubleshooting